COVID-19 Vaccination Programme questions and answers

 To put it a different way, the mRNA from these vaccines is read by our cells (similar to us reading an instruction manual) enabling those cells to make specific proteins which in turn mount an immune response in the body, helping to protect us against the COVID-19 infection.
 The mRNA is destroyed within days by your body.
 It cannot be incorporated into your DNA, it works only as an instruction manual.

-The purpose of the vaccines are to protect us from becoming seriously ill and or hospitalised as a result of COVID-19 infection.
-The COVID-19 vaccines have and continue to save lives across the world but they do not fully protect against transmission.
+The purpose of the vaccines is to protect us from becoming seriously ill and or hospitalised as a result of COVID-19 infection.
+The COVID-19 vaccines have and continue to save lives across the world but they do not fully protect against the spread of the virus.

 For more information see: